willgleich/gleich.tech/src/public/blog_docs/blog2.md

 I have read about and used serverless in the past.
 I immediately started jumping to deployments using the serverless node.JS based helper utility.
 Getting the local deployments off the group were a breeze, `serverless create --template google-python --path gleich-tech-switch` and I had a template.
 A few minor edits and I was already deploying with `serverless deploy` using the helloworld example.
-Getting a hello world template'd and deployed was trivial, however things started to become more involved while trying to integrate the serverless with my drone.io build process.
+Getting a helloworld template'd and deployed was trivial, however things started to become more involved while trying to integrate the serverless with my drone.io build process.
 I needed to leverage the `serverless-python-requirements` plugin for handling python dependencies.
 Serverless was clearly an AWS first tool after testing, and the integratation with GCP was frustrating.
 Runtimes and binary names were mismatched, and dockerizePip would've required docker.sock or privileged access to my cluster.